user827/arch-installation/README.md

 Scripts for installing arch linux.

+# Pre setup

+* Configure `scripts/options`.
+* Check nvme preferred sector size with `nvme` util.
+* A password used to access the machine during installation can be created with `mkpasswd -m sha-512` command of the `whois` package.

 # Install

-* Configure `scripts/options`.
 * Run the scripts in order in `scripts/host` folder.
 * Then in `scripts/chroot` folder.
 * Reboot.

 See `packer/create_chroot.sh` for an example.
-A password used to access the machine during installation can be created with `mkpasswd -m sha-512` command of the `whois` package.

 # Post setup